michalkac/OS-Railway-New-Tracks-Turnouts-Servo-Controll/README.md

 Tips:

-1. For lever model i strongly advice to print with 0.1mm layer height because of servo connector (if connector still does not make a good contact with servo you can you can try to increase extrusion a bit or even put a tiny piece of paper between connector and servo.
+1. For lever model i strongly advice to print with 0.1mm layer height because of servo connector (if connector still does not make a good contact with servo you can try to increase extrusion a bit or even put a tiny piece of paper between connector and servo.
 The rest can be printed with standard 0.2mm layer height.
 2. Servo cover is same for left and right turnout.
 I suggest to print it upside down with support.
 3. Servo turn angle needed is only around 60* SO BE CAREFOUL how far You turn the servo, or You can break it.
 4. Use silicone/PTFE grease to make the mechaninal parts move smoothly and prolong their life.